The measurement of how a marketing campaign affects a critical indicator is called lift analysis….

 In a sense, the best Geopath definition is that it’s a rating system that uses state-of-the-art technologies to measure the viability of OOH advertising locations.

 Geopath ratings harness modern technologies and couple them with traditional methods to make OOH a more intuitive and effective advertising model.
 The goal is to move OOH measurements beyond mere demographic considerations to include the behavioral habits of consumers.
 This audience location measurement includes where consumers live and how they commute or travel.
+For instance, this type of research is a great way to back up your purchase of a Miami billboard along the highway vs. amidst the Miami downtown environment.

 In ranking OOH advertising locations, Geopath ratings are built on four main building blocks2.
 Those building blocks are: